 With sequential product development, all requirements must be at the same level of detail at the same time.
 This has several disadvantages:

-- Waste: Because all requirements must be equally detailed, regardless of their relative priority, projects might overinvest in portions that will never get built.
+- Waste.
+Because all requirements must be equally detailed, regardless of their relative priority, projects might overinvest in creating some requirements that will never get built.

 With Scrum, the requirements that are higher in priority will be built sooner, and so these soon-to-be built features are broken down into a collection of smaller and more detailed items compared with features that won't be worked on for some time, which are left larger and less detailed.
 Scrum projects employ a strategy of progressive refinement to disaggregate, in a just-in-time fashion, large lightly detailed requirements into a set of smaller, more detailed items.